PlanQK/planqk-platform-docs/src/docs/getting-started/quantum-hardware.md

 |------------|------------------------------------|
 | AWS Braket | <BackendStatus id="aws.oqc.lucy"/> |

-### :eyes: Coming Soon
+## Coming Soon :eyes:

 We are working on adding more quantum backends to the PlanQK Platform.
 The following backends are coming soon:

 - IBM Quantum